When You Google ‘Idiot’ Images Of Donald Trump Appear And Here’s Why

 Now, the internet can be a funny place.
 It’s filled with memes, funny cats pictures, and enough opinions to fill anyone’s day.
-However, sometimes strange things can happen when it comes to the Google search engine.
-Which is what seems to be the case at the moment when you Google the term “idiot” and get images of the U.S. president, Donald Trump.
+However, sometimes strange things can happen when it comes to the Google search engine, which is what seems to be the case at the moment when you Google the term “idiot” and get images of the U.S. president, Donald Trump.

-That’s right if you Google “idiot” Donald Trump will turn up at the top of the image search results.
+That’s right, if you Google “idiot,” Donald Trump will turn up at the top of the image search results.

 So, why does this happen?

-Sometimes the reason for these sorts of anomalies cannot be explained and are merely a glitch in the algorithm.
-Google explains it as such according to the Guardian.
+Sometimes the reason for these sorts of anomalies cannot be explained and is merely a glitch in the algorithm.
+Google explains it as such according to The Guardian.

 “A site’s ranking in Google’s search results relies heavily on computer algorithms using thousands of factors to calculate a page’s relevance to a given query.
 Sometimes subtleties of language cause anomalies to appear that cannot be predicted.”